Search results for

 Edgar Cervantes / Android Authority

 Affordability is not precisely one of the things iOS does better than Android, but Apple has a market advantage over most of its mobile competitors. iPhones, iPads, and other Apple products typically hold their value much better than Android products.
-This means you can sell your used Apple device for more when it’s time to switch devices.
+Even if more expensive, buying an iPhone is often a better financial decision in the long run.
+You can sell your used Apple device for more when it’s time to switch devices.
 And because Apple products are so popular, they usually sell much faster.

 iPhones, iPads, and other Apple products typically hold their value better than Android products.